timhettler/compass-photoshop-gradient-overlay/README.md

 Blend mode translation is also included with this Compass extension.

-This code is bundled as a Compass extension simply for ease of installation.
-It actually has no Compass dependencies, so you can use this library in a non-Compass-based project.
+This code is bundled as a Compass extension, but is also compatible with Boubon.

 # Installation